 Chia seeds are small edible seeds that come from the plant Salvia hispanica.
 These seeds are native to Central and South America and have been used for centuries as a source of nutrition and energy.
 Chia seeds are oval-shaped and have a shiny, smooth texture.
-They are typically black or white, although there are also variations with a mix of both colors.
+They are typically black or white.

 Chia Seeds Nutrition Facts